Grilled Salmon and Vegetables

 Instructions

-1. Place a piece of salmon in foil.
-Sprinkle with lemon, salt, and pepper.
-Wrap and marinate for 30 minutes.
+1. Place each salmon fillet on a sheet of foil.
+Lay lemon slices over the top and sprinkle with salt and pepper.
+Wrap loosely and marinate in the refrigerator for 30 minutes.

 Notes